griptape-ai/griptape-docs/docs/skatepark/structures.md

 from skatepark.steps import PromptStep from skatepark.structures import Pipeline

 pipeline = Pipeline(
     memory=PipelineMemory()
 )

 pipeline.add_steps(
+    # take the first argument from the pipeline `run` method
     PromptStep("{{ args[0] }}"),
+    # take the input from the previous step and insert it into the prompt
     PromptStep("Say the following like a pirate: {{ input }}")
 )